Cauim: Historical use among the Tupinambá

 Jean de Léry reports that he and his companions tried to prepare "clean" cauim by grinding and cooking manioc or maize, without the chewing step; but (predictably) it did not work.
 Eventually they got used to the natives' drink.
 "To those readers who are put off by the idea of drinking what someone else has chewed," adds the traveler, "let me remind them of how our wine is made ... by the peasants who trample on the grapes with their feet, sometimes with shoes and all; things that are perhaps even less agreeable than the chewing of American women.
 Just as one says that wine, by fermenting, rids itself of all impurity; so we may assume that cauim purges itself too."

 Current use

-Cauim is still made by many Indian communities in Brazil and elsewhere in the Amazon.
+Cauim is still made by many indigenous communities in Brazil and elsewhere in the Amazon.
 It is the main staple food for infants of the Tapirapé Indians of the Tapi'itãwa tribe (Mato Grosso state) until they are two years old.